 Global demand of Vinyl Ester resin in 2020 is stood at around 753 thousand tonnes and is expected to grow at a CAGR of 5.30% to reach approximately 1237 thousand tonnes in 2030.
 The Increase in demand is led by strong demand of excellent chemical and thermal resistant material in downstream applications such as semiconductor encapsulation, electronics, and communication, construction, and automobile industries.
 Moreover, Operating efficiency of producers varies from approximately 81% to 92%.
 However, in 2020 COVID-2019 impacted the demand of Vinyl Ester Resin as major industries were shut.
-Further, Demand supply gap is expected to increase approximately from 61 thousand tonnes in 2022 to 280 thousand tonnes in 2030.
+It would take three years for vinyl ester resin industry to revive from the impact of COVID-19 as major construction projects globally have been delayed by various economies and companies.
+Further, demand supply gap is expected to increase approximately from 47 thousand tonnes in 2021 to 291 thousand tonnes in 2030.
 Manufactures are ramping up their capacity expansion to meet the growing demand supply gap.